Pitsea railway station: Goods

 The goods yard was located south of the first station site and its loop extended around the back of the down platform.

 When the junction station opened in 1881 the yard was relaid with a run round loop, head shunt, a larger goods shed and cattle pens.

 In the September 1962 timetable the goods yard was served by weekday 1.25.a.m.
 Ripple Lane to Shoeburyness and 12.50 a.m Southend to Ripple Lane goods trains in the September 1962 freight working timetable.

-The goods yard closed in 5 June 1967.
+The goods yard closed on 5 June 1967.

 In 1976 a siding was installed for Foster Yeoman services on the site of the goods yard.
 It is not known when this traffic ceased, but the siding has since been lifted.

 Signalling

 The first station had a signal box which was replaced in 1881 when the new junction and main line were opened.
 The structure was located on the up side of the line immediately south of the junction.
 A new engine spur was laid in 1934 to enable locomotives to run round their trans without interfering with services on the main line.
 The 1881 box was in the way so it was demolished and a new box provided just to the south of it.

 With the switch from semaphore signalling to colour light signalling in the late 1950s a new panel box covering the area was opened in 1960 and this was located at the Southend end of platforms 2 and 3.
 This opened on 23 June 1960 and interfaced with a number of manual boxes until they were abolished in the following years.

 This box operated until 1996 when signalling for the entire London, Tilbury and Southend was taken over by the Upminster signalling centre.